RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/task/_index.md

 aliases:
 ---

-Use `crdb-cli task` commands to manage Active-Active database tasks.
+The `crdb-cli task` commands help investigate Active-Active database performance issues.
+They should not be used except as directed by Support.

 ## `crdb-cli task` commands